 1. Litigation funding: alternative investments independent of the markets

 One of the main advantages of this model is its low correlation with traditional markets.
 Performance does not depend on stock prices or interest rate developments but primarily on the outcome of legally assessed cases.
 These are typically clearly structured proceedings with transparent risk assessments and defined amounts in dispute.
 For investors, this means high transparency, calculable risks, and attractive return potential – especially in the case of a successful outcome where a multiple of the invested capital can be achieved.
+For investors, this means high transparency, calculable risks, and an asymmetric return profile, where successful cases can generate returns significantly above the invested capital, while unsuccessful cases result in a loss of the invested amount.

 According to the Preqin study Future of Alternatives 2029, global assets under management in alternative investments are expected to grow to approximately 29.2 trillion US dollars by the end of 2029.
 This corresponds to an average annual growth rate of 9.7 percent – a clear indication of the rising importance of non-traditional investment strategies.
+This growth is not driven by yield alone, but by institutional demand for portfolio components with different correlation and duration characteristics.

 Democratization of Alternative Investments